 Section 5020(a)(1)(A)(ii).
 This change is a non-substantive clarifying change to the Extremely Low/Very Low Income Pool.
-First, "public funds" is defined in CTCAC section 10325(c)(9)(A)(i).
+First, "public funds" is defined in CTCAC's regulations (Cal.
+Code Regs., tit, 4, § 10325(c)(9)(A)(i)).
 Second, the opportunity mapping resource area of Moderate (Rapidly Changing) was previously classified as an area of opportunity but was discontinued due to its lack of reliability in predicting whether a Moderate Resource Area would soon become a High Resource Area.
-Since (1) the Moderate (Rapidly Changing) designation is included in past opportunity maps,

-(2) past maps are accepted in relation to site control timing, and (3) CDLAC and CTCAC are no longer accepting the designation, the term should be removed from CDLAC regulations.
+Since (1) the Moderate (Rapidly Changing) designation is included in past opportunity maps, (2) past maps are accepted in relation to site control timing, and (3) CDLAC and CTCAC are no longer accepting the designation, the term should be removed from CDLAC regulations.

 Section 5020(a) (6).
 This change establishes a Supplemental Allocation Pool.
-Prior to CDLAC's oversubscription, Supplemental Allocation was simply requested and awarded to projects needing additional allocation to meet the IRS 50% test.
-As tax-exempt bond allocation continues to be in short-supply in comparison to demand, a separate pool is needed to manage the Supplemental Allocation requests for Qualified Residential Rental Projects.
+Prior to CDLAC's oversubscription, a supplemental allocation was simply requested and awarded to projects needing additional allocation to meet the IRS 50% test.
+As tax-exempt bond allocation continues to be in short supply in comparison to demand, a separate pool is needed to manage the supplemental allocation requests for Qualified Residential Rental Projects.
 This separate pool ensures that projects continue to move forward and are not delayed or permanently stalled due to rising costs.

 Section 5022.
-The tiebreaker proposed for Section 5231 includes a rent savings benefit based on the county's Fair Market Rent (FMR).
-To minimize geographic allocation disparities that may result from large disparities in FMRs within a region, the proposed language makes a number of changes to the regions by regrouping some counties with outlier FMRs and consequently adjusts the percentage of apportionment for the Coastal Region and the Northern Region.
+The tiebreaker proposed for section 5231 includes a rent savings benefit based on the county's Fair Market Rent (FMR).
+To minimize geographic allocation disparities that may result from large disparities in FMRs within a region, the proposed change makes a number of changes to the regions by regrouping some counties with outlier FMRs.

-Section 5035.
-Additions and deletions to this section additionally clarify the notice and appeal processes for both the application review and the preliminary recommendations.
-No procedural changes are being made, all edits are for clarity.
+Sections 5035 and 5036.
+Additions and deletions to these sections additionally clarify the notice and appeal processes for both the application review and the preliminary recommendations.